chinma-yyy/Dev-Ops/terraform/Commands.md

 ```

 ### Logging
-Terraform has detailed logs which can be enabled by setting the `TF_LOG` environment variable to any value.
-You can set `TF_LOG` to one of the log levels `TRACE`, `DEBUG`, `INFO`, `WARN`, or `ERROR` to change the verbosity of the logs.
-To persist logged output, you can set `TF_LOG_PATH` to force the log to always be appended to a specific file when logging is enabled.
+Terraform provides detailed logs that can be enabled by setting the `TF_LOG` environment variable to any value.
+You can set `TF_LOG` to one of the log levels `TRACE`, `DEBUG`, `INFO`, `WARN`, or `ERROR` to control the verbosity of the logs.
+To persist log output, set `TF_LOG_PATH` to specify a file to which logs should be appended when logging is enabled.

 ## Terraform Format
-The `terraform fmt` command is used to rewrite Terraform configuration files to take care of the overall formatting.
+The `terraform fmt` command is used to rewrite Terraform configuration files to ensure consistent formatting.

 ### Usage
 ```sh